The 3 “Seasons” of the California Rafting SeasonPosted August 17, 2021 by Emily Vernizzi, river enthusiast and Armstrong cousin

 1. Sprung for spring!

 This is the time when the free-flowing seasonal rivers come to life and dam-controlled classics take on a new look!
 Starting April 1, springtime is your chance to ride fresh snowmelt through challenging whitewater on the seasonal treats: North Fork of the American, Merced, North Stanislaus, Kaweah, and Cal Salmon.
-If California is blessed with a big winter snowpack, some of these may be flowing nicely later into summer.
+Regardless of the snowpack levels, there are many reasons to consider a spring rafting trip.
+And if California is blessed with a big winter snowpack, some of these may be flowing nicely later into summer.
 Once the river flows drop, rafting on free-flowing rivers is over until the next spring.

-Healthy snowpack often translates to bigger water releases from the dams on the South Fork of the American and Tuolumne Rivers.
-The ramped up hydraulics and the extra fast pace will keep you on your toes (and your weight on your feet – How to Stay in the Raft).
-There’s nothing like the topic of a high-water Tuolumne trip to turn the quietest whitewater enthusiast into a Chatty Kathy – river folks live for the high water fun.
+Melting snow often allows for increased water releases from the dams on the South Fork of the American and Tuolumne Rivers.
+The faster pace will keep you on your toes (and your weight on your feet – How to Stay in the Raft).
+There’s nothing like the topic of a springtime Tuolumne trip to turn the quietest whitewater enthusiast into a Chatty Kathy – river folks love spring rafting.

 Honorable mentions: Great wildflowers and everyone looking very stylish in the wetsuits.